Introduction

 If you get stuck on a specific example or project in this book:

-- Check the GitHub repository and issues to see if it has already been reported or discussed
+- Check our feedback forum to see if it has already been reported or discussed

 - Watch for small typos, even if you think everything is correct